lVlyke/lithium-angular/README.md

 # Angular RxJS Extensions

-A set of extensions that enable easily writing stateless Angular components using RxJS.
+A set of extensions that enable easily writing reactive Angular components using RxJS.

 ## Installation